melekmoalla/holbertonschool-simple_shell/README.md

   - mkdir
   - exit
 - You must manage the program interruption `Ctrl + D`.
-- The project has to be written in a compiled language (like C, Rust, Go or other), **interpreted languages (like Perl and others) are not allowed**.
+- The project has to be written in a compiled language like C
-- The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/)

 This project will help you learn about: